skynettx/raptor/README.md

 Make sure CMake is installed in your Android Studio environment.
 If this is the case, open the `android\` project folder in Android Studio and build the APK.

+## License
+Raptor is licensed under the [GPLv2](https://github.com/skynettx/raptor/blob/master/LICENSE) or later.
+Raptor for Android is licensed under the [GPLv3](https://github.com/skynettx/raptor/blob/master/pkg/android/license/LICENSE) to be compatible with Apache 2.0 licensed libraries.

 ## FAQ
 1. No audio under Linux:
 Make sure you get all the necessary ALSA and or PulseAudio dependencies from the packagemanager of your distro.